ravicious/ravicious.github.io/_posts/2016-11-28-prototyping-with-runtime-errors-in-elm.md

 bar x = Debug.crash "Nope."
 ```

-Now we should be able to import the module, compose some functions and get some feedback from the repl and the compiler.
+Now we should be able to import the module, compose some functions and get feedback from the repl and the compiler.

 ```haskell
 > import Main exposing (..)